 Personal phone that will be used for work.

-If the role is eligible for a cell phone, the Associates will receive $40.00 per month via payroll to put towards cost of phone.
-This will appear as a taxable benefit on associate payroll statements.
-No expense form will be submitted.
+If the role is eligible for a cell phone, the Associates will receive $40.00 per month via payroll to put towards cost of phone.No expense form will be submitted.

 Associates will receive an additional $50 every January via payroll, to put towards the purchase of accessories.